microsoft/botbuilder-js/doc/botbuilder/classes/botbuilder.conversationstate.md

 :package: **botbuilder-core-extensions**

 Reads and writes conversation state for your bot to storage.
-When used as middleware the state will automatically be read in before your bots logic runs and then written back out open completion of your bots logic.
+Each conversation your bot has with a user or group will have its own isolated storage object that can be used to persist conversation tracking information between turns of the conversation.
+This state information can be reset at any point by calling [clear()](#clear).

+Since the `ConversationState` class derives from `BotState` it can be used as middleware to automatically read and write the bots conversation state for each turn.
+And it also means it can be passed to a `BotStateSet` middleware instance to be managed in parallel with other state providers.

+**Usage Example**

+    const { ConversationState, MemoryStorage } = require('botbuilder');

+    const conversationState = new ConversationState(new MemoryStorage());
+    adapter.use(conversationState);

+    server.post('/api/messages', (req, res) => {
+       adapter.processActivity(req, res, async (context) => {
+          // Get loaded conversation state
+          const convo = conversationState.get(context);

+          // ... route activity ...

+       });
+    });

 ## Type parameters
 #### T :  [StoreItem](../interfaces/botbuilder.storeitem.md)